kaihuing/welcome-to-the-little-red-dot/README.md

 - To run the R codes on Jupyter notebook, type “conda install -c r r-essentials” on your terminal – it will install the R kernel and some important R packages (e.g. dplyr, ggplot2, etc.)

 Description of Files in Repository (see folder)
-1. Original Datasets folder – Complete and original data sets used in the project
+1. Welcome to the Little Red Dot_Project Slide Deck.pdf – Slide deck reporting the project process, analysis and insights (in repository)

-2. Welcome to the Little Red Dot_Project Slide Deck.pdf – Slide deck reporting the project process, analysis and insights
+2. Original Datasets folder – Complete and original data sets used in the project
 3. [1] Data Cleaning and Merging.ipynb – Codes used to create the final merged data set
 4. [2] Welcome to the Little Red Dot.ipynb – Data analysis and visualisations of general international arrivals trends
 5. [3] Regression Analysis & Conclusion.ipynb – Cross-sectional and fixed effects regression analysis and Conclusions